minnojs/minno-time/src/js/extensions/iat/README.md

 # IAT component
-The IAT component is here to allow you to use the powefull features that come with the PIP to create simple and quick IAT tasks.
-The component uses similar features to the PIP, so if you already know it, it should be a flash to learn.
+The IAT component allows you to create IATs quickly, using the PI player (PIP).
+The language is similar to the one used by PIP, so if you already know PIP, it should be a flash to learn.

 ### The structure of your script
-Similarly to the PIP you should wrap your IATcomponent scripts with a define wrapper:
+You wrap your IATcomponent code with a define wrapper:

 ```js
 define(['extensions/iat/component'],function(IAT){